reactive/data-client/docs/core/api/useSuspense.md

 High performance async data rendering without overfetching.

 `useSuspense()` [suspends](../getting-started/data-dependency#async-fallbacks) rendering until the data is available.
 This is much like [await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await)ing an [async](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) function.
-This avoids the complexity of handling loading and error conditions in your components and instead centralizing them with [AsyncBoundary](../getting-started/data-dependency.md#async-fallbacks).
+This avoids the complexity of handling loading and error conditions in your components by centralizing them with a singular [AsyncBoundary](../getting-started/data-dependency.md#async-fallbacks).

 ## Usage